microsoft/psi/tutorials/index.md

 ## 6. Replaying Data

 Data written to disk in the manner described above can be played back with similar ease.
-Assuming that the  example described in the [Saving Data section](/psi/tutorials/#SavingData) was executed at least once, the following code will read and replay the data, computing and displaying the sin and cos functions.
+Assuming that the  example described in the [Saving Data section](/psi/tutorials/#SavingData) was executed at least once, the following code will read and replay the data, computing and displaying the sin function.

 ```csharp
 using (var p = Pipeline.Create())